catamphetamine/imageboard/docs/engines/4chan.md

 }
 ```

-After a successful login, the server sets a couple of cookies:
+Response cookies:

-* `pass_id` — Some kind of value.
-An old code dump somewhere on the internet says that the value of the cookie can be `"0"`, in which case it should be ignored.
-Maybe that's no longer the case.
+* `pass_id` — "Pass ID" cookie.
+An old code dump somewhere on the internet says that the value of the cookie can be `"0"`, in which case it should be ignored, but maybe that's no longer the case.
+In future, the server will check this `pass_id` cookie value when posting a comment or a thread, or when submitting a report.
 * `pass_enabled` — `1`.
 Supposedly, this somehow tells the website or the server that the user is logged in.

-In case of an error, it still returns an HTTP status 200 response.
+In case of an error, it still returns an HTTP status 200 response, but with a different response JSON object.

 Response examples in case of an error: